GeekSpy.net - Geekdom's Homepage

 What is GeekSpy?

-GeekSpy was originally a side project to create a phpBB forum with a retro ForumPlanet skin.
-To get a genuine look I put effort into retrieving ForumPlanet's original user icon collection, and worked to modernise them for posterity.
-They have character, and need a home.
+GeekSpy was originally a side project to create a web forum with a retro ForumPlanet skin.
+To get a genuine look and feel, I put effort into retrieving ForumPlanet's original user icon collection and worked to modernise them for posterity.
+They have character, and needed a home.

-With the forums now archived and my other hobby websites long gone, GeekSpy has now become my little corner of the web.
+With the forums now archived and my other hobby websites done and dusted, GeekSpy has now become my little corner of the web.
 It is my online garden, my binary bonsai if you will.
-While celebrating a place in time and cyberspace, it also serves as a platform for me to tinker with code and stay current with modern web technology - I don't get to do that in my day job anymore.
+While celebrating a place in time and cyberspace, it also serves as a platform for me to tinker with code and stay current with modern web technology.
+That's not something I get to do in my day job anymore.
 Some of the basics on GeekSpy include:

-None of the above is particularly special, but it does highlight how different things are in web technology compared to the old table-based layouts and busy designs from the turn of the millenium.
-You know, that look and feel which GeekSpy is seeking to recreate.
+None of the above is particularly special, but it does highlight how different things are in web technology compared to the old table-based layouts, limited image formats, and laissez-faire security from the turn of the millenium.

 Here are some key tools I have used to construct GeekSpy.net: